dtrammer/AxisActionEventLib/README.md

 A complete description of the available EventInstances and their respective parameters can be found in the Axis VAPIX library documentation here : http://www.axis.com/partner_pages/vapix_library/#/subjects/t10037719/section/t10008227/display?section=t10008227-t10008226

-All Axis devices have common EventIntances but some models might have (or not) a particular EventInstance, for example Thermal cameras will have specific EventIntances that are raised in relation with temperatures threshold.
+All Axis devices have common EventInstances but some models might have (or not) a particular EventInstance, for example Thermal cameras will have specific EventIntances that can be raised in relation with temperatures thresholds.

 Now to make things easy (that's the point of a library right :-), you can use the GetEventIntances(...) method of the EventService object which will return a List<EventTrigger> of available EventIntances for that device.